Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 - `accept` (Boolean)
 - `add_community` (List of String)
-- `add_target_vrfs` (List of String) for SSR, hub decides how VRF routes are leaked on spoke
+- `add_target_vrfs` (List of String) For SSR, hub decides how VRF routes are leaked on spoke
 - `aggregate` (List of String) route aggregation
-- `community` (List of String) when used as export policy, optional
+- `community` (List of String) When used as export policy, optional
-- `exclude_as_path` (List of String) when used as export policy, optional.
+- `exclude_as_path` (List of String) When used as export policy, optional.
 To exclude certain AS
 - `exclude_community` (List of String)
-- `export_communitites` (List of String) when used as export policy, optional
+- `export_communitites` (List of String) When used as export policy, optional
-- `local_preference` (String) optional, for an import policy, local_preference can be changed
+- `local_preference` (String) Optional, for an import policy, local_preference can be changed
-- `prepend_as_path` (List of String) when used as export policy, optional.
+- `prepend_as_path` (List of String) When used as export policy, optional.
 By default, the local AS will be prepended, to change it

 <a id="nestedatt--routing_policies--terms--matching"></a>